Wei-BioMath/Liver2024/README.md

 </p>

 # Liver2024
-Scripts use to produce the results in Zhao et al. Metabolism: Clinical and Experimental (2026)[https://doi.org/10.1016/j.metabol.2026.156630]
+Scripts use to produce the results in
+Zhao W et al. Single-cell and spatial omics in liver identify cell-cell communication regulators in aging and insulin resistance
+Metabolism - Clinical and Experimental, 2026; 181[https://doi.org/10.1016/j.metabol.2026.156630]